priyanshuverma-dev/circle_wallet/README.md

 # Circle Programmable Wallets Project

+## Live Preview

+You can view a live preview of Circle Wallet [here](https://circle-wallet.vercel.app/).

 ## Overview

 This project is a custom wallet application built on Circle's Programmable Wallets platform.
 The aim is to provide users with a seamless and feature-rich experience for managing their digital assets, leveraging the power of USDC and Circle's technology stack.
 In addition to core wallet functionalities such as wallet creation, transfers, and recovery, this application also integrates social login and contacts features to enhance usability and convenience.